shaoxunyuan/AQUARIUMHB/docs/index.md

 | ... | ...                     | ...       | ...       | ...                                                             | ...    | ...        | ...         | ...               | ...                                                      |
 | 2   | 2:231497095\|231503204  | 231497095 | 231503204 | chr2\|231497095,231503081\|231497252,231503204\|-               | -      | 2          | 158,124     | 282               | Full,FLcircAS_HeLa,IsoCirc_SkeletalMuscle,IsoCirc_Testis |

-## 7. Construct gtf files for samples
+## 7. Reconstruction of partial length circRNA isoforms

 Due to reasons such as short sequencing read lengths or insufficient sequencing depth, the circRNAs identified by CIRT - full may fall into the following three types: